bittorf/kritis-linux/README.md

 * disable most of kernel debug messages
   * `CONFIG_PRINTK` is not set

-Kernel with less features are smaller and compiling is faster.
+Kernels with less features are smaller and compile faster.
-A typical kernel needs ~30 seconds to compile and is ~680k compressed.
+Typically it needs ~30 seconds to compile and the kernel is ~680k compressed.

 If this does not fit to your needs, you can enable stuff
 using `--features` or just provide your own `--kconfig`